rarible/protocol/docs/union-sdk/order.md

 const fillResponse = await sdk.order.fill(fillRequest);

 const response = await fillResponse.submit({
-  amount: 1 // Number of NFTs to buy (to buy more than one it has to be ERC1155 token) })
+  amount: 1 // Number of NFTs to buy
+})

 ```

 ## Create a bid

-If filling a sell order can be compared to taking something to the cash and paying for that, bidding can be compared to seeing something you want, going up to the owner, and saying "Hey I want that, here's my offer".
+If filling a sell order can be compared with taking something to the cash register and paying for it, bidding can be compared to seeing something you want, going up to the owner, and saying, "Hey, I want that, here's my offer."

-In practice it works in the same way.
-You can place your bid for any given NFT, even if there's not a sell offer assosiated with it and it's up to the owner if he accept it, or no.
+In practice, it works in the same way.
+You can place your bid for any given NFT, even if there isn't any sell offer associated with it.
+It's up to the owner if they accept it or not.

 You will need:

 - tokenUnionAddress
-- ethCurrency: EthErc20AssetType
+- currency: type of currency - FlowAssetTypeNft | TezosXTZAssetType | EthErc20AssetType etc. you can find all supported currencies @rarible/api-client/build/models/AssetType in node modules
 - price
 - amount